 Mix kombucha with fruit

-- Pour the remaining raw kombucha into a large bowl with pureed fruit.
+- Pour the remainder of 1 gallon homemade plain raw kombucha into the large bowl with the pureed fruit.
 You should have approximately 14 cups.
-You can use a little to rinse your blender to include all the puree.
+You can use a little kombucha to rinse your blender to include all the puree.
 Whisk kombucha and fruit puree to blend.

 Second ferment in glass growlers